yihui/yihui.org/content/tinytex/_index.md

 TinyTeX assumes that you are not afraid of using the command line.
 If you are, please use other popular LaTeX distributions instead.
 In fact, there is only one single command that you need to know: `tlmgr`.
-It is probably not too scary.

 ### Installation